-- Variable names

-- Must start with a letter or underscore

-- Number can be used anywhere else

-- Do not use special characters such as @,#,%,\$

-- Case sensitive

-- Allowed: VARIABLE, VAR1234able, var name, VAR

-- Not allowed: 1var, %name, \$myvar, var@NAME, myvar-1
+- Variable names - Must start with a letter or underscore - Number can be used anywhere else - Do not use special characters such as @,#,%,\$ - Case sensitive - Allowed: VARIABLE, VAR1234able, var name, VAR - Not allowed: 1var, %name, \$myvar, var@NAME, myvar-1 - To reference a variable, prepend \$ to the name of the variable - Example: \$PATH, \$LD_LIBRARY_PATH, \$myvar etc.

+Global and Local Variables

 - Two types of variables:

-- Global (environmental) variables
+- Global (Environmental) variables

 - Inherited by subshells (child process, see next slide)

+- provide a simple way to share configuration settings between multiple applications and processes in Linux

+- Using all uppercase letters by convention

+- Example: PATH, LD_LIBRARY_PATH, DISPLAY etc.

+- printenv/env list the current environmental variables in your system.

 - Local (shell) variables

+- Only visible to the current shell

 - Not inherited by subshells

-Global Variables

-- Global Variables (Environment variables) provide a simple way to share configuration settings between multiple applications and processes in Linux - Using all uppercase letters by convention - Example: PATH, LD_LIBRARY_PATH, DISPLAY etc. - To reference a variable, prepend \$ to the name of the variable - Example: \$PATH, \$LD_LIBRARY_PATH, \$DISPLAY etc. - printenv/env list the current environmental variables in your system.